 There’s heaps to see and do in Hobart.

-You’ll stumble across unexpected statues in nooks.
+Also, you’ll also stumble across unexpected statues in nooks.

-Below, the 1947 and 1948 Sydney to Hobart Yacht Race Winner, Westward.
+Below, see the 1947 and 1948 Sydney to Hobart Yacht Race Winner, Westward.

 Take a Tall Ship Tour